History of Albania in Timeline

 After the fall of communism in 1991, human resources in sciences and technology in Albania have drastically decreased.

-1992: Return to Olympic Games
+1992: Return to the Olympic Games

-1992: Democratic Party victory
+1992: Democratic Party Victory

-1994: Albania Joins the Convention on Biological Diversity
+1994: Party to Convention on Biological Diversity

-1996: Albania Military Spending
+1996: Military Spending

-In 1996, Albania's military spending was estimated at 1.5% of the country's GDP.
+As of 1996, military spending was an estimated 1.5% of Albania's GDP.

-1996: Collapse of pyramid schemes
+1996: Collapse of Pyramid Schemes

-February 1997: Violent protests
+February 1997: Violent Protests

 April 1997: Operation Alba